Ananthakrishna-K-13/vpn/readme.md

     Browse that address on browser and you will see `Welcome to nginx!` page

-    You can check switichng vpn off and browing hte same webserver, and then switrch on and browse the same webserver
+    You can check switichng vpn off and browing the same webserver, and then switch on and browse the same webserver

 ```
     # Switches the vpn on